 i.
 Fair value measurement of derivatives and securities not quoted in an active market CSOC may hold financial instruments that are not quoted in active markets, including derivatives.
-The determination of the fair value of these instruments is the area with the most significant accounting judgements and estimates CSOC has made in preparing financial statements.
+The determination of the fair value of these instruments is the area with the most significant accounting judgements and estimates CSOC has the fair value of these instruments is the area with the most significant accounting judgements and estimates CSOC has made in preparing financial statements.
 See Note 10 for more information on the fair value measurements of CSOC's financial statements.